happycoder97/virtual-salt-analysis/README.md

  * Download the zip file.
  * Extract it.
  * Open the extracted folder and type `python .` (That dot at the end is required)
- * If that shows any error, go to the depends folder and type:
+ * If that shows any error, you need to install some dependencies *If you are online*, type `sudo pip install fuzzywuzzy python-Levenshtein`.
-    `sudo pip install fuzzywuzzy python-Levenshtein`.
+    *If you are offline*, type `cd depends` and then `sudo pip install *`.
    This should install the required dependencies and the program should run.

 #### If you run into any bugs.
 Please open an issue